 - a.
-Soap suitable for the entire body;

-- b.
-Toothbrush and toothpaste;

-- c.
-Toilet paper;

-- d.
-Feminine hygiene products (if applicable); and

-- e.
-Access to a shower at designated intervals to be determined by the correctional facility administrator, but not less than three times per week.
+Soap suitable for the entire body: - b.
+Toothbrush and toothpaste; - c.
+Access to a shower at designated intervals to be determined by the correctional facility administrator, but not less than three times per week; and - d.
+Access to shaving equipment at designated intervals to be determined by the correctional facility administrator.